Classification of Finite Dimensional Irreducible Representations of Generalized Quantum Groups via Weyl Groupoids: Introduction

-Motivated by Andruskiewitsch and Schneider's theory \cite{AS98}, \cite{AS10} toward classification of pointed Hopf algebras, Heckenberger \cite{Hec09} classified the Nichols algebras of diagonal-type.
-Let $U(\chi)$ be the $\bbbc$-algebra (we call it the generalized quantum group) defined in the same manner as in the Lusztig's book \cite[3.1.1 (a)-(e)]{b-Lusztig93} for any bi-homomorphism $\chi:\bbbz\Pi\times\bbbz\Pi\to\bbbct$.
-We say that $U(\chi)$ is finite-type if the Kharchencko's positive root system of $U(\chi)$ is finite and irreducible.
-Nichols algebra of diagonal-type is isomorphic to the positive part $U^+(\chi)$ of $U(\chi)$ of finite type.
-If $U(\chi)$ is finite-type infinite-dimensional, then it is a multi-parameter quantum algebra of a simple Lie algebra in (1), a multi-parameter quantum superalgebra of a simple Lie superalgebra in (2) or (3), or one of two algebras \cite[Table~1-Row~5, Table~3-Row~14]{Hec09}.
-Our main result, Theorem~\ref{theorem:Main}, gives a list of the finite dimensional irreducible highest weight modules of such $U(\chi)$ in the way mentioned as above.
+Motivated by Andruskiewitsch and Schneider's theory \cite{AS98}, \cite{AS10} toward the classification of pointed Hopf algebras, Heckenberger \cite{Hec09} classified the Nichols algebras of diagonal-type.
+Let $\bK$ be a characteristic zero field.
+Let $U(\bhm)$ be the $\bK$-algebra defined in the same manner as in the Lusztig's book \cite[3.1.1 (a)-(e)]{b-Lusztig93} for any bi-homomorphism $\bhm:\bZPi\times\bZPi\to\bKt$, where $\Pi=\{\al_i|i\in\fkI\}$ is the set of simple roots of the Kharchencko's positive root system $R^+(\bhm)$ associated with $\bhm$.
+We call $U(\bhm)$ {\it{the generalized quantum group}}.
+We say that $\bhm$ (or $U(\bhm)$) is of {\it{finite-type}} if $R^+(\bhm)$ is finite and irreducible.
+We say that $\bhm$ (or $U(\bhm)$) is of {\it{finite-and-infinite-dimensional-type}} (FID-type, for short) if $\bhm$ is of finite-type and $\dim U^+(\bhm)=\infty$.
+A Nichols algebra of diagonal-type is isomorphic to the positive part $U^+(\bhm)$ of $U(\bhm)$ for some $\bhm$ of finite-type.
+If $U(\bhm)$ is of FID-type, then it is a multi-parameter quantum algebra of a simple Lie algebra in (1), a multi-parameter quantum superalgebra of a simple Lie superalgebra in (2) or (3), or one of two algebras \cite[Table~1-Row~5, Table~3-Row~14]{Hec09}.
+Our main result, Theorems in Section~ , gives a list of finite-dimensional irreducible highest weight modules of such $U(\bhm)$ in the way mentioned above.

-Studying representation theory of $U(\chi)$ must be interesting and fruitful since the factorization formula of Shapovalov determinants of any finite-type $U(\chi)$ has been obtained by Heckenberger and the second author in \cite{HY10}.
-We believe that it help give us a new way to study Lusztig's conjecture.
+Studying representation theory of $U(\bhm)$ must be interesting and fruitful since the factorization formula of Shapovalov determinants of any $U(\bhm)$ of finite-type has been obtained by Heckenberger and the second author in \cite{HY10}.
+We believe that it would help us to give a new way to study Lusztig's conjecture~\cite{Lusztig90}.